rw/plainsight/README.md

 Bugs
 ----
 The last few bits of a file can be garbled when deciphered.
   Workaround: check that the deciphered output matches the original cleartext.
+  (Use `xxd -b` to clearly see this difference between input and output)

 License